jlav1n/strap/README.md

 This is the Div based Demo for Interchange that modernizes the old standard template.
 It makes use of several newer technologies. jQuery is included by default.
 All table-related layout has been replaced with divs.
-Built on the Bootstrap Framekwork, version 2.3.2:
+Built on the Bootstrap Framework, version 2.3.2:

         http://getbootstrap.com/2.3.2/